yokshith09/Social-Schemes-Web-Application/README.md

 💡 Simple and intuitive user interface for ease of navigation

 🚀 Tech Stack
-Frontend: HTML, CSS, JavaScript (or React if used)
+Frontend: HTML, CSS, JavaScript .

-Backend: Python / Node.js / Flask (as applicable)

-Database: MySQL / MongoDB (if applicable)

 💼 Use Case
 This platform is particularly useful for: